partheus/partheus.github.io/src/pages/colophon.md

 - # Development

-This website was engineered on a Dell G5 gaming laptop (red motif) and MacBook Pro laptop (pink motif).
+This website was engineered on a MacBook Pro laptop (pink motif, active) and Dell G5 gaming laptop (red motif, retired).
 It is written in HTML, Markdown, Nunjucks, CSS, and JavaScript.

 [Eleventy](https://www.11ty.dev/) is used for static page generation.
 [Git](https://git-scm.com/) is used for version control.
 [Github](https://github.com) is used to store the repository.